Asian giant hornet: Human consumption

-Potential economic impact
+Potential economic impact of invasive spread

-If V.mandarinia were to settle all suitable habitats in North America, potential control costs in the United States would be over US$113.7 million/year (possibly significantly higher).
+If V. mandarinia were to settle all suitable habitats in North America, potential control costs in the United States would be over US$113.7 million/year (possibly significantly higher).
 Washington was the only state with confirmed sightings, and there were no confirmed sightings in Washington after 2021, and is now considered extirpated.

-If V.mandarinia were to reach all suitable habitats in North America, bee products would bring in US$11.98 ± 0.64 million less per year, and bee-pollinated crops would produce US$101.8 million less per year.
+If V. mandarinia were to reach all suitable habitats in North America, bee products would bring in US$11.98 ± 0.64 million less per year, and bee-pollinated crops would produce US$101.8 million less per year.
 New York, Massachusetts, Pennsylvania, Connecticut, North Carolina, New Jersey, and Virginia would be most severely affected.
 By region, New England would be worst hit, and to a lesser degree the entire northeast and the entirety of eastern North America.
-New England would potentially become by far the greatest concentration of V.mandarinia in the world, far surpassing the original introduction site (the Pacific Northwest), and even its home range of East Asia.
+New England would potentially become by far the greatest concentration of V. mandarinia in the world, far surpassing the original introduction site (the Pacific Northwest), and even its home range of East Asia.
 Alfalfa / other hays, apples, grapes, tobacco, cotton, and blueberries would be the crops most severely affected.